 The NhGEC are obtained after cortex digestion, and single glomerular isolation.
 Glomeruli are further digested and then NhGEC are isolated by CD31 positive selection as a pure population.

 The NhGEC express factor VIII-related antigen, angiotensin converting enzyme activity, and endocytosed acetylated low-density lipoproteins.
 They are also characterized by the presence of intracellular Weibel-Palade bodies and caveolae and microvillous projections on the luminal surface.

-The NhGEC will be evaluated for the expression of endothelial specific markers (e.g. CD31, vWF and Ve-Cadherin) by Immunohistochemistry and Western Blot.
+The NhGEC will be evaluated for the expression of endothelial specific markers (e.g. CD31, vWF and Ve-Cadherin) by immunofluorescence.

 NhGEC can be expanded between 5 to 8 passages, while maintaining their particular characteristics.